openstack-archive/pylockfile/doc/lockfile.rst

 enabled the hard link is named HOSTNAME-THREADID-PID.
 With only per-process locks enabled the hard link is named HOSTNAME--PID.

-When using the :class:`mkdirfilelock.MkdirFileLock` class the lock file is a directory.
+When using the :class:`mkdirlockfile.MkdirLockFile` class the lock file is a directory.
 Referring to the example above, README.lock will be a directory and HOSTNAME-THREADID-PID will be an empty file within that directory.